ByteworksHomeLab/spring-ai-lab/README.md

 ### 1) Java

-This project is using Java 22, but a lower version of Java should work too if you update the Java version in the pom.
-Grab the latest version of Java.
-[SDK Man](https://sdkman.io/) is the easiest way to switch around SDK versions.
+This project is using Java 22, but a lower version of Java should work too if you update the Java version in the `pom.xml` file.
+[SDK Man](https://sdkman.io/) is the easiest way to switch around SDK versions:

-### 2) Maven

-This project was built using Maven 3.9.8, but any recent version of Maven will be fine.

 ```Shell
 sdk install java 22.0.1-tem
 sdk use java 22.0.1-tem
 ```

+### 2) Maven

+This project was built using Maven 3.9.8, but any recent version of Maven will be fine.

 ### 3) PostgreSQL